 All M.S. degree candidates must enroll in the seminar, Chemical Engineering 299, during each quarter in residence.

-A program of study which encompasses these requirements must be submitted to the departmental Student Affairs Office for approval before the end of the students second quarter in residence.
+A program of study that encompasses these requirements must be submitted to the departmental Student Affairs Office for approval before the end of the student's second quarter in residence.